giacomogiudice/BitPermutations.jl/README.md

   303.579 ns (1 allocation: 576 bytes)
 ```
 If your permutation is not random, it is likely to have even larger speedups as the networks will have fewer layers.

-As noted above, if you know your permutation beforehand, using the `@bitpermutation` macro will allow the compiler to do further optimizations and might achieve even higher speedups.

 ## Details
 For a more in-depth explanation, the wonderful [https://programming.sirrida.de/bit_perm.html](https://programming.sirrida.de/bit_perm.html) is well worth reading.